yrm2016/Website-source/about.md

 ---
 ## General information

 **The ETSF Young researchers' Meeting (YRM)** is a series of conferences held annually under the auspices of the European Theoretical Spectroscopy Facility (ETSF).
 It brings together young researchers (PhD students and postdocs) working in the field of ab-initio electronic structure of real materials and gives them an opportunity to present their work to an international audience.
-All young researchers are invited to apply through the YRM2016 web-page and submit an abstract for a poster or an oral contribution.
+All young researchers are invited to apply through the ETSF YRM 2016 web-page and submit an abstract for a poster or an oral contribution.

 The talks are divided in thematic sessions.
 In order to make them accessible even to students working on different areas, every session is opened by a key-note speaker who is entitled to give a broad and didactic introduction to the theory and the method inherent to the field.
 He/she also have to introduce concepts that will be developed in the successive talks of the session.